ash/raku-challenges/089/index.md

 ### 19. Fortran

 Going further to some science-related language.
-Fortran is for the long time the language in which tons of computations are programmed for physics and mathematics.
-I believe, it would be very beneficial to use this as the language to teach students (OK, consider that a joke with some elements of truth) :-) What would be really interesting is to browse into some sophisticated algorithms written decades ago — many of them may be unexpectedly efficient.
+Fortran is for a long time the language in which tons of computations are programmed for physics and mathematics.
+I believe it would be very beneficial to use this as the language to teach students (OK, consider that a joke with some elements of truth) :-) What would be really interesting is to browse into some sophisticated algorithms written decades ago — many of them may be unexpectedly efficient.

     !
 To compile and run:
     !